 These are some of the things we had really hoped wouldn’t happen, but we knew they could.
 And now they have.
 We have worked very hard over the past couple of years to keep Lilyan as healthy as possible by using Juice Plus products and keeping her body moving and exercised.
 And her blood work proves that she came into this surgery in superb shape nutritionally.
 Plus, we already know that she is a fighter.

-We expect to have some tough days ahead now, but she is peaceful and deeply asleep for now and blissfully unaware of all that’s going on around her.
-But she had us put her playlist together specifically in case something like this happened and asked us to please play it for her while she was sedated.
+We have been told that she is nowhere hear out of the woods yet, and we expect to have some tough days ahead now, but she is peaceful and deeply asleep for now and blissfully unaware of all that’s going on around her.
+She had us put her playlist together specifically in case something like this happened and asked us, before surgery, to please play it for her if she ended up being sedated.
 So we are doing that now and it will likely play for her all night.

 (Also, please ignore any typos.
 We are very tired)